I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-iogetdeviceattachmentbaseref.md

 <p><b>IoGetDeviceAttachmentBaseRef</b> returns a pointer to the device object at the bottom of the file system or device driver stack.
 If the given device object is not attached to a driver stack, <b>IoGetDeviceAttachmentBaseRef</b> returns  the device object pointer in <i>DeviceObject</i>. </p>

 ## -remarks
 <p>A file system filter driver typically calls <b>IoGetDeviceAttachmentBaseRef</b> to get the lowest-level device object in a file system driver stack.
 Often this is done when the filter driver receives notification that a file system has registered or unregistered itself as an active file system.
-The filter driver's notification callback routine calls <b>IoGetDeviceAttachmentBaseRef</b> to get a pointer to the file system's control device object, and then calls <a href="https://msdn.microsoft.com/library/windows/hardware/ff550990">ObQueryNameString</a> to retrieve this object's name for debugging purposes. </p>
+The filter driver's notification callback routine calls <b>IoGetDeviceAttachmentBaseRef</b> to get a pointer to the file system's control device object, and then calls <a href="..\ntifs\nf-ntifs-obquerynamestring.md">ObQueryNameString</a> to retrieve this object's name for debugging purposes. </p>

 <p><b>IoGetDeviceAttachmentBaseRef</b> increments the reference count on the device object at the bottom of the stack.
-Thus every successful call to <b>IoGetDeviceAttachmentBaseRef</b> must be matched by a subsequent call to <a href="https://msdn.microsoft.com/library/windows/hardware/ff557724">ObDereferenceObject</a>. </p>

-<p>A file system filter driver typically calls <b>IoGetDeviceAttachmentBaseRef</b> to get the lowest-level device object in a file system driver stack.
-Often this is done when the filter driver receives notification that a file system has registered or unregistered itself as an active file system.
-The filter driver's notification callback routine calls <b>IoGetDeviceAttachmentBaseRef</b> to get a pointer to the file system's control device object, and then calls <a href="https://msdn.microsoft.com/library/windows/hardware/ff550990">ObQueryNameString</a> to retrieve this object's name for debugging purposes. </p>

-<p><b>IoGetDeviceAttachmentBaseRef</b> increments the reference count on the device object at the bottom of the stack.
-Thus every successful call to <b>IoGetDeviceAttachmentBaseRef</b> must be matched by a subsequent call to <a href="https://msdn.microsoft.com/library/windows/hardware/ff557724">ObDereferenceObject</a>. </p>
+Thus every successful call to <b>IoGetDeviceAttachmentBaseRef</b> must be matched by a subsequent call to <a href="..\wdm\nf-wdm-obdereferenceobject.md">ObDereferenceObject</a>. </p>

 ## -requirements
 <table>